dansholds/grapple-comps-min/content/pages/contact.md

 template: 'contact-template'
 ---

-# Get in Touch.
+# Running a comp?

-If you've got an inquiry for a job or project,drop me a line at hello@hello.com or fill the form right here.
+Fill in the form right here and after it's reviewed (to make sure it's nothing something crazy 🫣) it will be added to the site.